six-two/mkdocs-placeholder-plugin/docs/advanced-configuration.md

 Add a table column at the end of placeholder input tables that will reload the page when clicked.
 May be useful, when you disable `reload_on_change`.

+### auto_placeholder_tables

+If enabled, every page that has changeable (non readonly) placeholders will have a table with the used placeholders at the top.
+This will enable users to quickly change the placeholders relevant to the page.
+It is strongly recommended to have either `reload_on_change` or `add_apply_table_column` enabled, so that value changes can be applied easily.

+### auto_placeholder_tables_collapsible

+If it is enabled, the table will be wrapped in a collapsible adminition.
+If this is enabled and the required markdown extensions are not specified in the `mkdocs.yml`, then the extensions will be added by the plugin.
+Has no effect, when `auto_placeholder_tables` is disabled.

 ### enabled